-That’s the number of #food hashtags globally on Instagram, rising minute by minute.* (It's actually risen by four million since our last count in November 2017.)
+That’s the number of #food hashtags globally on Instagram, rising minute by minute.*

 To say that Instagram’s food community is an impactful marketing channel for your restaurant business is an understatement.
 Restaurateurs need always to be thinking about how every element and square inch of their restaurant can be used to create their unique brand and be “Instagram worthy.”